namezk/AWS-SFTP-Setup-Script/README.md

 - An S3 bucket
 - An IAM role used by the SFTP server to access the bucket
 - An IAM role used by the SFTP server to log activity to CloudWatch Logs
-- The actual Transfer server instance
+- The actual Transfer server instance configured with to use the resources above
 - An SFTP user on the created server